cakefs-unreal/cakefs-unreal.github.io/docs/core-api/special-types/settings.md

 {{ src_loc_group('Settings', 'CakeSettings')}}

-Cake IO uses lightweight structs called Settings to group associated function parameters that are used across multiple functions.
+CakeFS uses lightweight structs called Settings to group associated function parameters that are used across multiple functions.
 These structs help enforce regular argument ordering, reduce the length of function signatures, and provide a single location in source code where defaults can be set.
-Furthermore, because Cake IO takes advantage of C++20, we can use designated initializer syntax in order to allow for a much more ergonomic handling of optional parameters.
+Furthermore, because CakeFS takes advantage of C++20, we can use designated initializer syntax in order to allow for a much more ergonomic handling of optional parameters.

 ## Designated Initializers
 !!! hint
 	For all the gory details about designated initializers and more, please see [this reference](https://en.cppreference.com/w/cpp/language/aggregate_initialization).

-Since Cake IO uses C++20, we have access to designated initializers.
+Since CakeFS uses C++20, we have access to designated initializers.
 Designated initializers are a compact and expressive way to create structs, initializing some or all of its members.
 When we group function parameters into structs, we can use designated initializers at function callsites.
 There are many benefits to this approach: We can more safely consume parameter lists with consecutive parameters of the same type, we can add clarity to function callsites via more self-documenting code, and we can eliminate much of the tedious boilerplate that can result from default parameters in C++.
-For these reasons and more, Cake IO uses structs to group parameters whenever possible.
+For these reasons and more, CakeFS uses structs to group parameters whenever possible.

 Let's take a look at some quick examples using designated initalizer syntax to get familiar with it.
 We'll use FCakeFile's `CreateTextFile` function as our example.
 Let's look at the function signature:
 ```c++